Why do you need to exercise a Labrador?

-However, the Retrievers were bred to be working dogs and to retrieve birds or other prey and return them to the hunter without damage.
+Labrador Retrievers were bred to be working dogs and to retrieve birds or other prey and return them to the hunter without damage.
 This involved hiking long distance, running and swimming.
 Even though they are commonly pets these days they still have the genetic makeup of a working dog and were bred to be high energy and very active.

 Failure to provide sufficient exercise, both physical and mental stimulation, will result in a dog that is bored and frustrated with a massive amount of pent-up energy.
 In that situation, they will often resort to behaviors to try and meet their psychological needs by resorting to destructive behavior like digging, chewing, excessive barking and attempting to escape to go on adventures.

-In addition, Labradors and Retrievers are very food driven breeds and not having the opportunity to burn off the calories they consume often lets to being overweight or even obese.
+In addition, Labradors are very food driven breeds and not having the opportunity to burn off the calories they consume often lets to being overweight or even obese.
 This becomes a problem as it can lead to strain on the joints, damage to the internal organs such as the heart and even lead to diabetes.

-This is why it is critical to ensure that your Labrador or Retriever receives the exercise and activity that they as a working breed need.
+This is why it is critical to ensure that your Labrador Retriever receives the exercise and activity that they as a working breed need.

-How to tell if labrador or retriever is overweight.
+How to tell if Labrador is overweight.

 On average an adult dog weights between 27 to 30kg (60 – 85 lbs) but your dog may weight less if they are a smaller example of the breed.

 The first way to determine if your Labrador is overweight is to keep a record of their weight and notice if it changes.
 This will give you early warning if they start to gain weight.